-Advanced Earth Science 8
+Advanced Earth Science 8 Course: 3387Y

 Prerequisite: Advanced physical science.
 This course is weighted as a 4.5 quality point course in terms of Grade Point Average (GPA).
 The major topics studied in this course are oceanography, meteorology, geology, and astronomy, each with accompanying laboratory activities.
-Near the end of the school year, students take the Earth Science SOL test.
+Students take the Earth Science SOL test.